Categories: Technology

 And now, we will be the fourth country to have a soft landing on the moon with Chandrayaan 2.

 I am happy to announce that on the eve of our 75th Independence anniversary, ISRO has resolved to send our first human mission to space.
-The preparation for that is under process,” he said.
+The preparation for that is in process,” he said.

-“We will send two or three persons and the selection process for this is underway.
+“We will send two or three persons, and the selection process for this is underway.
 A special cell — the Gaganyaan National Advisory Council — with various stakeholders as members is looking into this.

-The selection of the astronauts will be completed in the next six months and another one to two years will be taken to train them,’’ said the minister, adding that the budget for the mission has been kept at `10,000 crore.
+The selection of the astronauts will be completed in the next six months, and another one to two years will be taken to train them,’’ said the minister, adding that the budget for the mission has been kept at `10,000 crore.

 Isro chief Sivan added that a memorandum of understanding has been signed with the IAF to select and train astronauts.
 “For the first six months, they will be trained in India.